Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Compressed Distributed Nonconvex Algorithm: Bounded Absolute Compression Error

 In this subsection, we introduce a compression operator with globally bounded absolute compression error. \begin{assumption} \cite{yi2022TAC,Khirirat2020TSP} The compression operator $\mathcal{C}: \mathbb{R}^{d}\rightarrow\mathbb{R}^{d}$, adheres to the condition:

 for $p\in\mathbb{Z}^{+}$ and constant $C\geq0$. \end{assumption} Assumption~\ref{assum-2} mainly includes deterministic quantization and unbiased random quantization.
-It is a commonly used compressor in the literature, as seen in \cite{yi2022TAC,Khirirat2020TSP}. \blue{To analyze the convergence of Algorithm~\ref{alg:3} with the globally bounded absolute compression error compressors, we consider the following Lyapunov candidate function.}
+It is a commonly used compressor in the literature, as seen in \cite{yi2022TAC,Khirirat2020TSP}. \blue{To analyze the convergence of Algorithm~\ref{alg:3} using compressors that have locally bounded absolute compression error, we consider the following Lyapunov candidate function:}

 where